qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 ![qtumrasp1](qtumrasp1.png)

-In order to launch Qtum, we need to go to the menu and go to other -> Qtum
+In order to launch Qtum, we need to go to the menu and go to internet -> Qtum

 ![qtumrasp2](qtumrasp2.png)